 This module deals with the value of play for each area of development: physical, social, emotional, intellectual and language.
 It embraces a rights-based approach to play where play is regarded as a right of each child to play and interact with others and to experience recreational activities with others.
 Building on the premise supported by literature that play is a vehicle for learning, students will be exposed to the benefits, stages and types of play.
 Moreover, it gives examples of strategies and techniques to support children’s play and ways in which adult interaction can extend learning and development.

-Module 5: Children's Development and Learning (14 credits)
+Module 5: Children's Development and Learning (14 ECTS)

 This module deals with the holistic child development including the physical, cognitive, social, emotional, speech and language development for the first three years of life.
 Child development underpins every aspect of working with babies, toddlers and young children.
 Child care practitioners need to know theories and models of child development to be able to support children’s play, learning and development.
 This module points out how each area of development interlink and rate and sequence of development which may vary due to various aspects.

-Module 6: Work Placement/Portfolio of Evidence (30 credits)
+Module 6: Work Placement/Portfolio of Evidence (30 ECTS)

 This module deals with practical exposure to the theory built on knowledge of theories of play and learning and children’s development including physical, social and emotional, cognitive and language development.
 Students will be able to put into practice the theoretical knowledge, skills and competences developed over the course of the programme.
 They will have the opportunity to reflect on their own as well as collaboratively to evaluate and improve their practice through self-reflection and feedback provided by others.